-Our Fashion Journalism BA is the only fashion journalism course in the country to be accredited by the National Council for the Training of Journalists (NCTJ), and you’ll have the opportunity to earn your NCTJ Diploma in Journalism while you study.
+Our Fashion Journalism BA is the only fashion journalism course in the country to be accredited by the National Council for the Training of Journalists (NCTJ), and you’ll have the opportunity to earn your NCTJ Diploma in Journalism while you study (find out more about the benefits of studying an NCTJ-accredited course).
 This industry-recognised qualification will equip you to become a writer for magazines, supplements and newspapers, covering the fashion shows and interviewing designers (you could also work as a general features or news writer if you choose not to go down the fashion route).
 This course will also prepare you to work as a stylist; either for celebrities; for a fashion house; or for a fashion publication.

 2. Work alongside industry experts

 You’ll be taught by a range of experts with relevant insight into the industry, who will keep you up to date with the latest developments.